OVERTOURISM actions to take

 Maximum:

-• Use lowest-sulphur fuels possible to reduce pollutants when entering port and maneuvering
+• Use lowest-sulphur fuels possible to reduce pollutants when entering port, maneuvering, and at berth

 Land Transportation Operations